Rally Pyramid

-The FIA Rally Pyramid is the collective description and organisation of championships, car performance classes and driver aptitude in international rallying.
-In 2019 the FIA rally commission presented a radical overhaul to the rally pyramid to introduce common nomenclature and structure of the international championships and car classes used across the sport in a similar way to terminology used in formula racing.
+The FIA's Rally Pyramid is the collective description and organisation of championships, car performance classes and driver aptitude in international rallying.
+In 2019 FIA rally commission presented a radical overhaul to the rally pyramid to introduce common nomenclature and structure of the international championships and car classes used across the sport in a similar way to terminology used in formula racing.
 At the top of the pyramid, Rally1 describes elite level of driver aptitude and car performance in the World Rally Championship (WRC).
 At the foot of the pyramid is Rally5, designed for cost effective introductory rallying competition.

 Each of the new tiers of the pyramid align numerically with the existing FIA sporting classes introduced in 2014.
 Existing rally cars not in the new Groups Rally and within their homologation period are still eligible to compete and thus are still included in the rally pyramid even if not actively promoted by the FIA.
 It may be that a particular group or class will be removed from the pyramid when all those cars' homologation periods ends.
 All the car groups and classes permitted in FIA competition are described in this article under the sporting classes RC1 to RC5 as per the FIA sporting regulations.